Photographs Of British War Graves Supplied Free Of Charge.

 WANT TO HELP

-If you have any photographs of War Graves that you would like to contribute to the collection or would be interested in taking some photographs for us, please get in touch.
+If you have any photographs of War Graves that you would like to contribute to the collection or would be interested in taking some photographs for us, please get in touch using the form on the photo requests page.

 My interest in the Great War started when I watched the BBC series in the sixties but apart from reading a few books and watching the odd film I never got around to doing anything about it.
 Then while visiting my Sister in law in Holland I ended up in Arnhem and visited the Commonwealth War Graves Cemetery at Oosterbeek which is the final resting place of over 1,600 WW2 Servicemen.
 I found the cemetery very moving and decided I must finally get around to visiting the Great War battlefields.
 The next visit to the in-laws was preceded by a trip to Ypres in Belgium.
 After visiting Tyne Cot, attending the Last Post Ceremony at the Menin gate and stopping my youngest daughter kicking around an unexploded shell near the Yorkshire Trench I was hooked.
 Since then visiting cemeteries and looking for the graves of servicemen and women both at home and abroad has become the norm.